brcaua/brcaua/README.md

 ## "Always leave the code better than you found it", Uncle Bob.

-Software Engineer specialized in delivering high-quality Front-end and Back-end solutions for large and mid-size companies in Brazil and Latin America.
+I'm a Software Engineer specializing in delivering high-quality Front-end and Back-end solutions with more than 45 million users reached.

-Enthusiastic about technology, I love learning new technologies and challenges.
-Since the age of 15 studying computer science, going through a professional, technical, and a currently higher degree in Information Systems at UDESC.
+I believe that society changes according to technological innovations and not the other way around.
+That's why I'm inspired by the potential for social transformation that technology has and the speed with which digital innovations happen.

-At the age of 16 years old, I sold my first software, a website to serve a store from which I concluded several other website sales taking care of everything from sales to development and customer support.
+Enthusiastic about technology, I'm passionate about learning new technologies and take new challenges.
+My current stack is based on, but not limited to, React and Node.js monoliths (REST API, GraphQL, Postgres).

 ---